SidonTheTroll/VLC-Icecast-dir-fix/README.md

 For a template file on how this works in VLC, take a peek at [Gensokyo Radio config](./Playlists/Gensokyo-Radio.xspf) which was earlier available but not anymore, so it also works as a timepiece and memory which can be revived.
 To make it work, just drag and drop it into the Playlists section of VLC whenever you open it or just double-click it in the stored folder.

 # How to fix?
-For starters, just cut or copy the file inside **Patch** dir and paste it inside a specific folder in the installation directory of VLC Media Player.
+For starters, just cut or copy the file inside `./Patch` dir and paste it inside a specific folder in the installation directory of VLC Media Player.
 Directories for different OS are given below:

 1. **Windows**: `C:\Program Files (x86)\VideoLAN\VLC\lua\sd\`